matter-labs/zksync-era/docs/guides/setup-dev.md

 If you're using Windows, then make sure to use WSL 2, since WSL 1 is known to cause troubles.

-Additionally, if you are going to use WSL 2, make sure that your project is located in the _linux filesystem_, since accessing NTFS partitions from inside of WSL is very slow.
+Additionally, if you are going to use WSL 2, make sure that your project is located in the _linux filesystem_, since accessing NTFS partitions from within WSL is very slow.

 If you're using MacOS with an ARM processor (e.g. M1/M2), make sure that you are working in the _native_ environment (e.g. your terminal and IDE don't run in Rosetta, and your toolchain is native).
 Trying to work with zkSync code via